Jason-B-Jiang/where-is-iss/README.md

 AWS_ACCOUNT_ID=123456789012
 ```

-3. Run the set-up script to automatically deploy this project, with all necessary S3 buckets, lambda functions, Eventbridge triggers, ECR containers + IAM roles as needed:
+3. Run the set-up script to automatically deploy this project, with all necessary AWS resources + IAM roles as needed:
 ```
 chmod u+x SETUP.sh
 ./SETUP.sh